Choi Myong Yong

 Choi Myong Yong (Korean: 최명룡; born 1972) is a South Korean physical chemist specializing in spectroscopy, laser photochemistry, and nanomaterials.
-He is a professor in the Department of Chemistry at Gyeongsang National University (GNU), where he also directs the Core-Facility Center for Photochemistry and Nanomaterials.
+He is a professor in the Department of Chemistry at Gyeongsang National University, where he also directs the Core-Facility Center for Photochemistry and Nanomaterials.

 Education and career

 Choi was born in Jinju, South Korea.
 He obtained his B.S. in Chemistry from Gyeongsang National University in 1998, followed by an M.S. in Chemistry from the University of Idaho in 2002 and a Ph.D. in Chemistry from the University of North Carolina at Chapel Hill in 2006.
 He completed postdoctoral research at the University of Southern California before joining Gyeongsang National University in 2007.

-At GNU, Choi has held several administrative and academic leadership roles, including Director of Research Facilities, Chair of the Department of Chemistry, and Program Manager at the National Research Foundation of Korea.
+At Gyeongsang National University, Choi has held several administrative and academic leadership roles, including Director of Research Facilities, Chair of the Department of Chemistry, and Program Manager at the National Research Foundation of Korea.
 He has also served in various capacities within the Korean Chemical Society.